 Let the eggs dry completely.
 While they’re drying you can make confetti.

-Take 10-15 pieces of tissue paper (we used our Art Tissue Paper) and, with the papers stacked on top of each other, cut out a 6 by 6 inch square.
+Take 10-15 pieces of tissue paper (we used tissue paper) and, with the papers stacked on top of each other, cut out a 6 by 6-inch square.
 Cut the paper into narrow strips, about 1/8″ wide.

 Scrunch the tissue up in your hands to make it curly.

 When your eggs have dried completely, gather them together and get ready to stuff them with your confetti (or birdseed, or toy).

 Being careful not to crack the eggs, gently stuff each one with confetti.